AkshayBade/akshaybade.github.io/effective_blogging_one.md

 ---
-title: Things to consider while effective blogging
+Things to consider while effective blogging
 ---

+# Index
 1. [Start With Experience](#start-with-experience)
 2. [Make it turse](#make-it-turse)